Prerequisites

 For Actions, enter one or more actions to which the statement applies.
 The search field shows you available actions.
 Select the actions you want to add, or enter

 *to allow access to all actions.
-This example grants read access by allowing the actionss3:GetObjectands3:ListBucket: After selecting the actions, they will appear in the Actions section:
+This example grants read access by allowing the actionss3:GetObjectands3:ListBucket: After you select the actions, they appear in the Actions section:

 -